 Smoke and Mirrors

-Using a support grenade costs only 1 AP and will not trigger non-suppression reaction shots.
+Using a support grenade costs only 1 AP and does not trigger reaction shots.
 Equipped support grenades receive an additional use.

 Hit and Run

-The first shot taken at a target that was damaged, suppressed, or disoriented this turn deals +35% weapon damage and will leave this unit with 1 AP, but prevents the use of weapons or equipment until this unit reaches 0 AP.
+The first non-reaction shot taken at a target that was damaged, suppressed, or disoriented this turn deals +2 crit damage and will leave this unit with 1 AP, but prevents the use of non-mobility actions until this unit reaches 0 AP.
+Grants +0.6 mobility.

 Grants +1 damage to all weapons and equipment, +0.6 mobility, and +10% throw range.
-Removes the sidearm long-range aim penalty and doubles the sidearm close-range aim bonus.
+For sidearms: No long-range aim penalty and reloading costs only 1 AP.

 Vital Point Targeting